trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

     If passed in, then the pass/fail criteria will be inverted.
 This is set using the built-in test property ``WILL_FAIL``.

-  ``ENVIRONMENT <var1>=<value1> <var2>=<value2> ...``
+  ``ENVIRONMENT <var0>=<value0> <var1>=<value1> ...``

     If passed in, the listed environment varaibles will be set before calling the test.
 This is set using the built-in test property ``ENVIRONMENT``.

+  ``TIMEOUT <maxSeconds>``

+    If passed in, gives maximum number of seconds the test will be allowed to run beforebeing timed-out.
+This sets the test property ``TIMEOUT``.
+    **WARNING:** Rather than just increasing the timeout for an expensive test, please try to either make the test run faster or relegate the test to being run less often (i.e. set ``CATEGORIES NIGHTLY`` or even ``WEEKLY`` for extremently expensive tests).
+Expensive tests are one of the worse forms of technical debt that a project can have!

 In the end, this function just calls the built-in CMake commands ``ADD_TEST(${TEST_NAME} ...)`` and ``SET_TESTS_PROPERTIES(${TEST_NAME}
-...)`` to set up a executable process for ``ctest`` to run and determine pass/fail.
-Therefore, this wrapper funtion does not provide any fundamentally new features that is avaiable in the basic usage if CMake/CTes.
-However, this wrapper function takes care of many of the details and boiler-plate CMake code that it takes to add such as test (or tests) and enforces consistency across a large project for how tests are defined, run, and named (to avoid test name clashes).
+...)`` to set up a executable process for ``ctest`` to run, determine pass/fail criteria, and set some other test properties.
+Therefore, this wrapper funtion does not provide any fundamentally new features that are already avaiable in the basic usage if CMake/CTest.
+However, this wrapper function takes care of many of the details and boiler-plate CMake code that it takes to add such a test (or tests) and enforces consistency across a large project for how tests are defined, run, and named (to avoid test name clashes).

 If more flexibility or control is needed when defining tests, then the function ``TRIBITS_ADD_ADVANCED_TEST()`` should be used instead.